The Ultimate Secret to Winning Poker

 Back in a past life, I was a stockbroker.
 Unbeknownst to me when I got into the profession, it’s basically a telephone marketing job.
 Whether it’s Smith Barney or Merrill Lynch, every new broker starts out pounding the phones 10 hours a day until they build up a big enough client list (and many continue on doing it long after that due to the client churn and a desire to “upgrade” their client list).
 Do you want to know what the secret to becoming successful as a broker is?
 Make phone calls.
 You don’t even need to be a great salesman.
 Just make lots of phone calls every day.

-While I (and others) tried to outsmart the system by reading stacks and stacks of books on everything from financial analysis to successful sales techniques, there were always this 10% or so who did exactly as they were told and made 200 phone calls every day with no concern whatsoever about picking great stocks or learning the newest sales techniques.
+While I (and others) tried to outsmart the system by reading stacks and stacks of books on everything from financial analysis to successful sales techniques, there was always this 10% or so who did exactly as they were told and made 200 phone calls every day with no concern whatsoever about picking great stocks or learning the newest sales techniques.
 They operated like mindless monkeys just dialing the phone and reciting the same script every phone call.
-Five years later that 10% was making 500% - 600% more than I was in commissions and I was stupefied by the fact that I had put so much effort into being better than them but they somehow thwarted me.

 They thwarted me by doing exactly what I had been told (time and time again) was the secret to becoming a successful broker.
 I knew what the right thing was; I just failed to actually do it.
 I was too busy writing the killer sales script to make 200 phone calls a day.
 I was too busy finding the best sales leads to make 200 phone calls a day.
 I was too busy researching which stocks to recommend to make 200 phone calls a day.
 I was too busy doing everything except what I should have been doing.

 You see this on a lot of message boards where somebody will ask people to review their hand history and tell them if they correctly made their little trick move on the turn.
 Then the poster becomes hyper-defensive when everybody tells him how poorly he played pre-flop and on the flop.
-That guy is so caught up in playing tricky that he blames his poor results on not executing his fancy plays correctly while his real problem is he completely doinks the fundamentals.
+That guy is so caught up in playing tricky that he blames his poor results on not executing his fancy plays correctly while his real problem is he completely donks the fundamentals.
 He knows he should have mucked the hand pre-flop, he knows he made a loose call on the flop, but he’ll argue for pages and pages that he did those things because he’s a good enough player to get away with it.
-Of course, he’s on a message board asking people to critique his play so that should be some sort of indication of how true that statement actually is.
+Of course, he’s on a micro-limits message board asking people to critique his play so that should be some sort of indication of how true that statement actually is.

 So next time you’re looking to improve your game, instead of reaching for a new book; reach for an old book.
 In the vast majority of cases, your leak is going to be right there.
 If you just read one poker book in your entire life and mastered every concept in it, cover to cover, you would likely be one hell of a poker player.